Habib710/Home-Tutor-p/README.md

 * also have a blog page
 * There are also a About page with a image and some details

-## Use Library/framework in this website
+## Used Library/framework in this website

 * React-Bootstrap
 * React-Router
 * react font awesome
 * react hooks
+* react toastify
+* firebase

 ### `npm run build`